David Reuteler

 Boise, ID USA

-Summary Over fifteen years experience architecting and supporting UNIX systems and nine developing C/perl/java solutions to engineering support problems including system administration, source control, builds/releases, software testing, 3rd-party software integration and process automation.
+Summary Twenty years experience architecting and supporting UNIX systems and over fifteen developing C, python, perl and Java solutions to engineering support problems including system administration, source control, builds/releases, software testing, 3rd-party software integration and process automation.
+I am best employed as a UNIX admin who codes.

 System